grafana/loki-k6-handson/README.md

 **You successfully queried, parsed and filtered logs that were not fully indexed.**
 Now let's look at more advanced use case and Logs to Metrics cases.

+---

+# Let's create a heart on the map of London

+Create a new test in k6 using the `lokiheart.js` and run it.

+While it run, import the dashboard `lokiheart.json` and select your own Loki datasource.

+Once the run is complete, you should see a red heart made of circles on London !